strblr/pegase/doc/docs/basic-concepts/Failures-and-warnings.md

 If there are *several* failures at the farthest position *n*, they are folded into one with the following logic:

 - If they're only expectation failures, the expectations are *merged* as illustrated above.
-- If there is a semantic failure, it will override everything else.
+- If there is a semantic failure, it will override all other failures.
 In case of multiple semantic failures at the same position, the last one will win.

 If you want to identify multiple input errors at once, you have to do *error recovery*.
 This is done using failure commits and synchronization expressions (`...a`).
 See [Advanced concepts > Error recovery](/pegase/advanced-concepts/Error-recovery/) for more info.